-Research from Dell suggests businesses are becoming more positive about allowing staff to use their own IT equipment - most often smartphones and tablet computers - for work
+Research suggests that businesses are becoming more positive about allowing staff to use their own IT equipment - most often smartphones and tablet computers - for work

-They’re right to do so, says Bryan Jones (right), EMEA Executive Director for Dell Solutions Marketing, because relaxing the rules around ‘bringing your own device’ (BYOD) can boost staff retention and make your company more innovative.
+They’re right to do so, says Bryan Jones, EMEA Executive Director for Dell Solutions Marketing, because relaxing the rules around the ‘bring your own device’ (BYOD) phenomenon can boost staff retention and make your company more innovative.

 What’s more, smaller companies tend to have less bureaucracy, which means they're well placed to grab these advantages.

 Traditionally, companies have wanted to keep a tight rein on their IT systems.
 Many businesses provide standard computers and smartphones, then lock them down systems so employees can only use approved software.

 But technology is changing fast.
 Like it or not, people are bringing their own smartphones, tablets and laptops to work.
 If they think their own equipment is better-suited than your company’s, they’ll use it.

 Jones says many companies are embracing this inevitability: “Our research shows that there's been a change in the level of interest and acceptance.
 Companies are starting to see that the benefits can outweigh the costs.”

 A key argument in favour of BYOD is that it’s a good way to attract and retain tech-savvy staff.
 With IT playing a crucial role in almost every business, your company can benefit from attracting people who are confident with IT, no matter what their role is.

 But don’t fall into the trap of assuming it’s just younger staff who favour employers that provide some tech freedom.
 "We found that's a myth," explains Jones.
 "It's not about age - it's about having an interest in technology."